MRadhityaUtomo/advpro-module-6/README.md

 - The new `/sleep` endpoint has the `thread::sleep(Duration::from_secs(5));`.
 This is how a single-threaded server handles a multi-threaded process by delaying the process by 5 seconds.

 With this, by opening 2 browsers are opened and repectively access `127.0.0.1/sleep` and `127.0.0.1`, the server will delay other responses thus blocking other a access to the servers with a single-thread.

+5. [Commit] Add additional reflection notes, put the title clearly such as Commit 5 Reflection notes.
+Commit your work with message “(5) Multithreaded server using Threadpool “

+### Commit 5 Reflection Notes

+We can make a multithreading system by creating a ThreadPool.
+A ThreadPool is as per what it says, a pool of threads with each thread ready to handle a request.

+Next we need a Worker that accepts and runs more specific jobs.
+We can connect the ThreadPool and Worker by making a new code that makes the ThreadPool able to send a signal through sender to receiver that has been cloned and assigned to each Worker.
+This enables when the ThreadPool accepts a request, the signal will be sent and assign the request to a valid Worker which will then process the request.
+Worker then locks the receiver to process the data until it's finished, and only then will the lock be unlocked and enables other Workers to accept other jobs.